 The Edith Cavell and Samuel Gee scholarships

-The Trust also awards two intercalated degree bursaries in health and social care awarded annually with a value of £5,000 each.
+The Trust also awards two intercalated degree bursaries in health and social care and one intercalated degree bursary in oral health awarded annually with a value of £5,000 each.
 Again, nomination is by the School.

 Postgraduate research studentships